 Below are also some specific steps you can take to help them move constructively beyond homesickness:

 Recognize your child's vulnerability.
 If they need to talk, listen.
 No matter how you feel about the school or how much your own opinions may differ, it is crucial that your child knows that you hear and appreciate their concerns.

 Give your child a sense of security.
 Establish a regular telephone "check-in" time and stick to it – even such a simple routine will go a long way towards helping your child build a sense of normalcy and security away from home.
 Likewise, be clear about when it is and is not acceptable for them to call – including the number of calls that are acceptable.

 Encourage your child to get involved.
 Ask about your child's extracurricular activities, clubs and sports, and actively encourage them to take part.
 Asking them to recall the events that were enjoyable will likely help them remember the positive aspects, and also reassure you!

 Help your child create a daily or weekly schedule that includes goals (such as accepting a social invitation or joining a club) and plans for how to use their free time (attending a sporting event or taking advantage of an organized recreational activity).
-Creating a daily plan will give your child a sense of security and give him the confidence to get involved in his new surroundings.
+Creating a daily plan will give your child a sense of security and give them the confidence to get involved in their new surroundings.

 For the most part, a general bout of homesickness is relatively short-lived, but on rare occasions it can lead to more serious concerns.
 If, after a few weeks, your child shows no sign of improvement (the phone is still ringing off the hook, they are not participating in campus life or their grades are dropping), it's time to act.
-In addition to calling your child’s advisor, get in touch with the dean and/or the counselor for assistance and consider enlisting professional support for your child.
+In addition to calling your child’s advisor, get in touch with the dean of students and/or the counselor for assistance and consider enlisting professional support for your child.